The Peach Kings: Early life and influences

-The band has a self-described sound of "gypsadelia" and has cited PJ Harvey, Nancy Sinatra, The Cramps, Lou Reed, Lee Hazlewood, and Portishead as musical influences in addition to the vibe of cult films and directors David Lynch, Quentin Tarantino, and Paul Thomas Anderson.
-The band describes it as "everything cool about film noir applied to rock n roll."
+The band has a self-described sound of "gypsadelia" and has cited PJ Harvey, Nancy Sinatra, The Cramps, Lou Reed, Lee Hazlewood, and Portishead as musical influences in addition to the vibe of cult film directors David Lynch, Quentin Tarantino, and Paul Thomas Anderson.
+The band describes it as "everything cool about film noir applied to rock 'n' roll."
 They also describe themselves as being "all over the place" in terms of drawing their inspiration, including Little Dragon, Led Zeppelin, Roy Orbison, Tom Waits, and Devo, but only getting that "LA Rock" sound from "time-to-time."
-Both band members love spy novels and mystery thrillers, in addition to James Bond theme songs which Wood says they drew inspiration from for some of their lyrics.
 Both Wood and Dies write the lyrics for the songs in either structured collaboration or bits and pieces at a time, with Dies writing the Spanish lyrics.
 Wood is also influenced by her love of things that have a "rich history and a story behind them" and describes herself as "a very visual person", with her surroundings and environment helping set the mood while she writes lyrics.

-The Peach Kings have been featured by The Huffington Post and Buzzbands.la.
-The Huffington post being quoted as saying that the band has a "very gritty, yet sultry vibe that ties it all together."
-When asked about the message of their music, Wood and Dies said, "That's the thing about music, the listener can do whatever they want and they want to interpret what it means to them.
-We don't presume for people to take away anything specific from our music, we try to play what we hear in our heads and let people decide on their own."
+The Peach Kings have been featured by The Huffington Post and Buzzbands.la, described by the former as having a "very gritty, yet sultry vibe that ties it all together."